ThembisileNGQ/Entropy/Transcoding.Prototype/README.md

 # Transcoding.Prototype
 Transcode Audio and produce the associated wavform for it.

-Currently a WIP, nothing to see here..
+Currently a WIP, nothing to see here.. currently testing the feasability of ffmpeg transcoding with wavform production.

 TODO -> ping when ffmpeg is done to manager